NemoAndrea/obsidian-daily-named-folder/README.md

 A community plugin for [Obsidian](https://obsidian.md/).

-the `daily-folder` plugin is exactly like the official `daily-note` plugin, except for the fact that the daily note is created inside it's own folder.
-This is desirable if you want to keep attachments for the daily note in separate folders.
+the `daily-folder` plugin is exactly like the official `daily-note` plugin, **except** for the fact (1) that the daily note is created **inside it's own folder** and **(2) a one-line description is added to the filename.** This is desirable if you want to keep attachments for the daily note in separate folders.

+> It is possible to create daily folders using the core `daily-notes` plugin.
+Currently (as of 2021-08-31) this will break the 'previous/next' navigation hotkeys, but if that is not a problem and you don't *want* **named** folders, it is recommended you use that over this plugin.

+> Using this plugin will (probably) not work with other plugins such as `Calendar` that rely on the default implementation in `daily-notes` and will get upset by the named folders.

 ![apple](https://i.imgur.com/RWckxI8.gif)

-The plugin keeps all the nice features of the `daily-note` plugin and adds a few new ones
+The plugin implements most of the nice features of the `daily-notes` plugin and adds a few new ones

 * Previous/Next daily note navigation. *Will find the nearest previous/next node - no need to worry about missed days.*
 * Smart new daily note: the `today's daily folder` function will create a new daily note **or, if a file already exists, open up the existing file.**